 Caused by Accidents

 Medicare Part B will also pay for oral surgery for conditions caused by non-biting accidental injury.
 For instance, the Centers for Medicare and Medicaid explicitly illustrate the reconstruction of a broken jaw as an example of a covered service.

 By extension, we can infer that the extraction of broken teeth caused by accidents would also fall into this category.

-Medicare Part B may cover oral surgery for corrective jaw (orthognathic) procedures that treats a recognized medical condition.
+Medicare Part B may cover oral surgery for corrective jaw (orthognathic) procedures that treat a recognized medical condition.
 Cosmetic operations that improve appearance do not meet the criteria.

-The key to getting any insurance to pay for orthognathic surgery is a well-documented letter of medical necessity, which should include a narrative summarizing the diagnosis, rationale for treatment, proposed operative report, and the expected outcome.
+The key to getting any insurance to cover orthognathic surgery is a well-documented letter of medical necessity, which should include a narrative summarizing the diagnosis, rationale for treatment, proposed operative report, and the expected outcome.

 Below are examples of orthognathic procedures that might qualify.

 - Mandibulectomy to remove cysts and cancerous tumors before they metastasize and spread to other parts of your body

 - Correction of significant congenital deformities such as a cleft palate, micrognathia (small mandible), or agnathia (absence of the condyloid process)